 - Vindale: This site is one of the higher-paying survey sites and users can earn money watching videos and reading emails.
 Payments are in cash via Paypal or check.

-Way #2: By Maximizing Your Savings, Cash-Back and Rewards
+Way #2: Maximize Your Savings, Cash-Back and Rewards

 If you’re a stay at home mom, you’re probably doing most of the shopping for the household.
-These apps can help you save money on the things you buy for your family.
+These apps can help you save money and/or earn gift cards on the things you buy for your family.

 - Swagbucks: In addition to the ways to earn listed in the previous section, this app also has an online shopping portal that gives users cash-back, and a separate feature called Swagbucks Local that gives cash-back when you shop in participating local brick and mortar stores and restaurants.